ferrxuS/Pokemon_KantoAdventure/README.md

 # PokeMaze Class
-Add object in Lavender twon to call run this this file
+Add object in Lavender twon to run this this file

 case "2":
 console.append("  +---------------------------------------------------------------------+  \n");